 However, what are these applicant experience pitfalls?
 And how can you go about improving the hiring process for your current and future applicants?
 We spoke to four independent companies to find out their experiences: what they did wrong, and how they went about improving.

 After talking to these companies, we identified six key mistakes.
 Let's take a closer look.

 1. Drawn-out interview processes.

-Thankfully, the companies we spoke to were never that excessive.
-But even they pushed the limits; one had a four-stage interview, along with one take-home technical test.
+Thankfully, the companies we spoke to were not as excessive.
+Although, even they pushed the limits; one had a four-stage interview, along with one take-home technical test.